ylqi007/Tensorflow_Tutorials/TensorBoard/TensorBoard.md

 # 1. TensorBoard: Visualizing Learning
 ## 1.1 Serializing the data
 > TensorBoard operates by reading TensorFlow events files, which contain summary data that you can generate when running TensorFlow.
-First, create the TensorFlow graph that you'd like to collect summary data from, and decide which nodes you would like to annotate with (summary operations)[https://www.tensorflow.org/api_guides/python/summary].
+First, create the TensorFlow graph that you'd like to collect summary data from, and decide which nodes you would like to annotate with [summary operations](https://www.tensorflow.org/api_guides/python/summary).

-For details on all of the summary operations available, check out the docs on (summary operations)[https://github.com/tensorflow/docs/tree/master/site/en/api_guides/python].
+For details on all of the summary operations available, check out the docs on [summary operations](https://github.com/tensorflow/docs/tree/master/site/en/api_guides/python).

 Collect nodes which we are interested in by attaching `tf.summary.scalar`, `tf.summary.histogram`...